How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 These defense systems are designed to protect us from the worst of COVID-19.

-However, all it takes is ten simple habit changes, and you can succeed at dropping that very slight amount of weight.
+However, all it takes is ten simple habit changes and you can succeed at dropping that very slight amount of weight.

 How much is 5%?
-If you are 220 pounds now, a 5% drop would be 11 pounds.
+If you are 220 pounds right now, a 5% drop would be 11 pounds.

 This is because of human nature.
 You will do more to avoid pain than they will to seek out pleasure.